-In case no consistency issues are found you will get an information that no unused or missing queues exist.
-This would be the result you should target for:
+If no consistency issues are found you get an information message that no unused or missing queues exist.
+This is the desired result:

 Selecting the queue opens the respective queue in the Message Queues monitor.
-There you can check the messages, maybe download them, if required, and delete the queue.
+There, you can check the messages, download them, if required, and delete the queue.

-Important: If there are still messages available in the queue, carefully check with the scenario owners if the queue with all the messages is still needed or can be deleted.
-Maybe the consuming flow was just undeployed and is expected to be deployed again to process the messages.
+Important: If there are still messages available in the queue, be sure toy check with the scenario owners whether the queue (and all its messages) is still needed or whether it can be deleted.
+It could be that the consuming flow has just been undeployed and will be deployed again to process the messages.

-Look-Ahead: Unreferenced queues without messages will be deleted automatically with one of the next updates.
-The blog will be updated with details as soon as this gets active.
-Deletion of unreferenced queues still containing messages will not be done automatically, as it would mean data loss.
+Look-Ahead: Unreferenced queues without messages will be deleted automatically in future.
+The blog will be updated with details as soon as this feature is active.
+Unreferenced queues tat still contain messages will not be deleted automatically, however, as it would mean data loss.

-The result screen shows the queues that are missing together with the link to the respective integration flow using this queue.
+The result screen shows the queues that are missing together with the link to the respective integration flow that uses this queue.

 Selecting the link to the integration flow opens the integration flow in read only mode, to enable you to check the scenario using the queue.

-The result screen lists all integration flows, which use this queue.
-Selecting the link to the integration flow opens the integration flow in read only mode to enable you to check the scenario using the queue.
+The result screen lists all integration flows, that use this queue.
+Selecting the link to the integration flow opens the integration flow in read-only mode to enable you to check the scenario that use the queue.

-In the master view of the monitor you see how this capacity is distributed between the queues.
-The Size column provides the size of all messages in this queue.
+In the master view of the monitor, you can see how this capacity is distributed between the queues.
+The Size column displays the size of all messages in this queue.

-In case the capacity reaches 80% of the available capacity the message will appear as orange warning message, if 100% are reached it will appear as red error message.
+If the used capacity reaches 80% of the available capacity an orange warning message is displayed; if 100% is reached a red error message is displayed.

-You need to make sure not to hit the limit as otherwise no message can be processed anymore.
-Make sure no messages are stuck in the queues.
+You need to make sure that this limit is not reached, as this prevents any further messages from being processed.
+Make sure that no messages are stuck in the queues.

-Look-Ahead: It is planned to add details of additional limited resources in the monitor (e.g. connections, transactions).
-The blog will be updated with details as soon as this gets active.
+Look-Ahead: It is planned to include details of additional limited resources in the monitor (for example: connections, transactions).
+The blog will be updated with details as soon as this feature is active.